raspberrypi/documentation/CONTRIBUTING.md

 1. The maintainers will assess and copy-edit the PR.
 This can take anywhere from a few minutes to a few days, depending on the size of your PR, the time of year, and the availability of the maintainers.

-1. After making any requested improvements to your PR, the maintainers will accept the PR and merge your changes into `develop`.

-1. When the maintainers next release the documentation by merging `develop` into `master`, your changes will go public on the production documentation site.
+1. After making any requested improvements to your PR, the maintainers will accept the PR and merge your changes into `master`, making them public on the production documentation site.

 Alternatively, [open an issue](https://github.com/raspberrypi/documentation/issues) to discuss proposed changes.